 So what would make a bankruptcy specialist turn down work?

-See if you recognize yourself in any of these profiles.
+Before you set off to find a bankruptcy lawyer, see if you recognize yourself in any of these profiles.

 The foreclosure is tomorrow